 COLLAGENE MASKS

-Collagene is a collection of fibrous face masks designed through an independently developed software application that allows the integration of 3d scanning, generative design and 3d printing.
+Collagene is a collection of fibrous masks designed using an independently developed software application that integrates body scanning, generative algorithms and 3D printing.

-Artistically, the project was aimed at exploring postnatural visual languages for the design of wearable artifacts, that challenged the conventional distinction between natural and artificial, material and digital, human and non-human, as well as rethinking the relationship between the human body and technology.
+Artistically, the project explores postnatural visual languages, challenging the conventional distinction between natural and artificial, material and digital, human and non-human, while radically rethinking the relationship between the human body and technology.

-The creation of a set of masks offers the opportunity of rethinking the relationship between body and wearable artifact, imagining the latter as the product of the growth of a virtual organism on the topographic anatomy of the human body.
-The object keeps its traditional functions of body prosthesis, providing identity alteration and concealment, stimulating viewers’ imagination and visual association.
+The creation of a collection of masks offers an opportunity to rethink the relationship between the human body and wearable artifacts, envisoning them as the product of the growth of a digital organism on the topographic anatomy of the human body.
+The object keeps its traditional functions of body prosthesis, providing identity alteration and concealment, stimulating imagination, feelings and visual associations.

-The project explores the border territory between physical and virtual, connecting computer code’s abstractions with the intimate, visceral dimension of body alteration’s sense brought by the mask theme.
-The topographic anatomy of the human body acts as input for a set of algorithms that generate the fibres composing the objects, creating a material formation that after 3d printing perfectly fits its territory, people’s faces.
+The project explores the boundary between physical and digital realms, connecting the abstract logic of computer code with the intimate, visceral dimension of bodily alteration that masks inherently embody.
+The topographic anatomy of the human body serves as input for a set of generative algorithms, that create the fibrous tissue of the masks.
+Once printed, these material formations perfectly fits its anatomical substrate.

-The software application is written in Processing, a programming open-source framework based on Java.
-The face scan is performed using a Kinect sensor, that allows to acquire the topographic and chromatic data of the models in the digital environment.
-The mask is created drawing traces on the digital faces of the models, from which the set of curves that forms the fibrous system is generated.
-From the fibrous system the application generates the 3d geometry that forms the body of the mask.
+The software application driving this process is developed using Processing, an open-source programming framework based on Java.
+Body scan are conducted with a Kinect sensor, that captures both topographic and chromatic data from the models and integrates them into the digital environment.
+The mask design begins by tracing lines on the digital facial models, generating a network of curves that form the basis of the fibrous system.
+From these data, the application generates the 3D geometry that constitutes the final mask.

 CREDITS